More and more manufacturers note the fragility of relying on skilled talent, access to physical space, and centralised factories to produce goods.

 At the same time, sensors, machine learning, robotics, cloud computing and other advanced technologies have proven to increase supply chain resiliency for manufacturers who adopt it.

-The COVID-19 pandemic's impact on the supply chain has been reported worldwide, and the sector is crying out for innovation and better digital tools.
+The COVID-19 pandemic's impact on the supply chain has been reported worldwide, and the sector is crying out for IT talent, innovation and better digital tools.

 To boost productivity and cost-saving, manufacturing 3.0 focused on repeatable processes from product development, manufacturing, and logistics.
 Today, though, rapid digital advances mean manufacturers can go to the next level of performance.

 It is the application of computer systems to manufacturing services, supply chains, products and processes.
 Digital manufacturing technologies link systems and processes across all areas of production to create an integrated approach to manufacturing, from design to production and on to the servicing of the final products.

 Challenges and benefits of smart factories